Choe Byeong-chan

-Choe Byeong-chan (born 4 April 1996) is a South Korean professional footballer who plays as a midfielder for K League 1 side Gimcheon Sangmu.
+Choe Byeong-chan (born 4 April 1996) is a South Korean professional footballer who plays as a midfielder for K League 1 side Gangwon FC.

 Club career

 Choe made his professional debut for Seongnam in the K League 2 on 1 April 2018 against Chungnam Asan.
 He started and played 42 minutes before being substituted off as Seongnam won 1–0.
 He then scored his first professional goal a month later on 12 May against Gwangju.
 His 39th-minute goal was the second in a 3–1 victory.
 Choe then scored a brace for Seongnam on 30 June 2018 during a 2–1 victory over Bucheon 1995.

 Choe scored his first goal in the first division K League 1 on 19 May 2019 in a 2–1 defeat against Gangwon.